 Although the number of students from the U.S. studying abroad grows each year, still about only 1% of college students spend a semester or year studying in another country.
 At Willamette, studying abroad is more common than the national trend, for the last five years around 50% of each graduating class has earned credit abroad.
-Still, it is important to note that studying abroad is an earned privilege, and only qualified students are selected for programs.
+At WU, studying abroad is an earned privilege, and only qualified students are selected for programs.
 Read the selection criteria and find out how to apply.

 There are multiple reasons why so many Willamette students study abroad; a few are outlined below.